USS Billings: Construction and career

 Marinette Marine was awarded the contract to build the ship on 4 March 2013.
 Construction began on 20 October 2014 and she was launched on 1 July 2017.
 The ship was homeported to Naval Station Mayport, Florida and assigned to Littoral Combat Ship Squadron Two.
 In June 2019, Billings visited Cleveland, Ohio.
 Billings sustained damage after hitting Rosaire Desgagnes, a bulk cargo ship in Montreal, Quebec, Canada.
 The incident occurred on 24 June 2019.
 The vessel's starboard bridge wing was damaged as a result of the collision.
 Billings was officially commissioned in Key West, Florida on 3 August 2019.

-On the 4 July 2021, a contingent of her crew visited their ship’s namesake city to celebrate Independence Day.
+On the 4 July 2021, a contingent of her crew visited their ship's namesake city to celebrate Independence Day.
 Later on the 10th of the same month, the ship together with the Dominican Republic Navy conducted a passing exercise (PASSEX).
-24 August, Billings and Burlington were dispatched to support and provide relief to Haiti after a 7.2-magnitute earthquake that struck Haiti on 14 August.
+24 August, Billings and Burlington were dispatched to support and provide relief to Haiti after a 7.2-magnitude earthquake that struck Haiti on 14 August.